Why choose us?

 Our website should answer many of your questions about our programme but please do not hesitate to contact us if you require further information and/or clarification.

-In September 2018-19, our partnership is offering a School Direct (fee-based) Initial Teacher Training programme for graduates wanting to train to teach children of primary age with a focus on special educational needs and disabilities.
+Our Partnership is offering a School Direct (fee-based) Initial Teacher Training Programme for graduates wanting to train to teach children of primary age (5-11 years) with a focus on special educational needs and disabilities.
 This is a full-time, year-long programme accredited by The University of Winchester.